 For most industries, being able to identify with your target market, and speak to their souls, is one of the most effective selling tools you have.
 The more vividly they can envision how working with you is the answer they’ve been searching for, the better!

-By painting a picture of how I can help them nix those feelings, it will help them identify with the service.
-Because I know who my target market is, I’m better able to relate to them, and show them how my services will help them, by making them FEEL something.
+By painting a picture of how you can fill a void, solve a struggle, or improve the lives of your ideal clients, you help them identify with the service.
+When you know who your target market is, you’re better able to relate to them, and show them how your services will help them, by making them FEEL something.

 For every product or service you offer, you need to know who it is designed for, and what problem it would solve.
 It’s so important to be able to pinpoint what problem you can solve, and describe how people will feel after using the product, or booking the service, with absolute clarity.